jedisct1/libsodium-doc/secret-key_cryptography/xchacha20-poly1305_construction.md

 As an alternative to counters, its large nonce size (192-bit) allows random nonces to be safely used.

+For this reason, and if interoperability with other libraries is not a concern, this is the recommended AEAD construction.

 ## Example (combined mode)

 ```c